 - During a 1979 concert on his first "Christian" tour:

 I told you "The Times They Are A-Changing" and they did!
 I said the answer was "Blowin’ In The Wind" and it was!
 And I'm saying to you now, Jesus is coming back.

-Cover Album: A bunch.
-Good As I Been To You and World Gone Wrong consist of solo acoustic performances of old folk standards, Dylan is an album of cover version outtakes, and Christmas In The Heart has him covering Christmas Songs.
+- Cover Album: A bunch.
+Good As I Been To You and World Gone Wrong consist of solo acoustic performances of old folk standards, Dylan is an album of cover version outtakes, Christmas In The Heart has him covering Christmas Songs, and Shadows in The Night is an all-Frank Sinatra cover album.
 Also, Bob Dylan, Self Portrait and Down In The Groove have more covers than original material.